 The lookup feature matches data from the current preparation with its counterpart in a reference dataset, allowing you to add this reference data to your preparation.When using the lookup feature in Talend Cloud Data Preparation, column descriptions previously added in the lookup dataset via Talend Cloud Data Inventory will be displayed in the preparation.

-Click the lookup button in the upper right part of the screen to open the
+Click the lookup button to open the lookup panel.

-In the dialog box that opens, select the dataset you want to use to perform the
+Select the dataset you want to use to perform the lookup.

-In this case, you need to add the dataset containing the list of two-letter State codes and their matching names.
-It must have been imported to Talend Data Preparation beforhand.
+In this case, you need to add the dataset containing the list of two-letter state codes and their matching names.
+It must have been imported to Talend Cloud Data Preparation beforehand.

-The State name for each matching State code between main preparation and reference dataset was retrieved.
+between main preparation and reference dataset is retrieved.

 The lookup feature behaves as follows:

 - If a value is common to both your main preparation and the reference dataset, the additional information is retrieved.

 - If a value exists in your preparation but not in the reference dataset, the lookup operation will leave an empty cell in the resulting column.

 - If a value from the reference dataset does not find a match in the main preparation, the additional information will simply not be retrieved.